Spamhaus Technology and abuse.ch Logo

 The Spamhaus Developer License

 We’re aware that it can take time to find the right use case and build the right application to meet its needs.
-So, we’ve created a license to give developers access to the data without the 30-day time limit attached to a trial.
-The developer license runs for six-month periods.
+So, we’ve created a six-month license, to give developers access to the data without the 30-day time limit attached to a trial.
+All we ask is that you provide some feedback once you’ve tested the data, to help shape future data enhancements.

-For those who want to stress test a solution and require additional query volumes for a limited testing time, please reach out to us.
-Where possible, we’re here to support your requirements.
+Up to 5,000 queries per month are included in the Developer License.
+For those who require more time to stress test a solution or require additional query volumes for a limited testing time, please reach out to us.
+Where possible, we will aim to support your requirements.

 Companies, such as Red Sift Open Cloud, are already reaping the benefits from the increased intelligence that SIA’s metadata supplies.
 SIA has given them a competitive advantage, enabling them to deliver immediate insight to their customers, “saving them weeks of work.”
 Read more about this use case here.